Toward Effective Liouvillian Integration: Virtually transversely Euclidean foliations

 \subsection{Synthesis}

 The next result builds on the discussion carried out in this section.
 It goes a long way toward the proof of Theorem \ref{THM:A}.

 \begin{thm} Let $\F$ be a reduced transversely affine foliation on a projective surface $X$ with transverse structure defined by a logarithmic connection $\nabla$ on $N\mathcal F$ with finite monodromy.
 Assume that $\F$ does not admit a rational first integral then for some $k\le 12$ there exists a non-zero section $s$ of $\KF^{\otimes k}$.
-Moreover, the section $s$ vanishes on all irreducible components of $(\nabla)_{\infty}$ with residue strictly greater than $-1$. \end{thm} \begin{proof} Let $\pi : Y \to X$ be the ramified covering defined by the kernel of the monodromy of $\nabla$.
-As explained in \S \ref{S:finitegalois}, there is no loss of generality in assuming that $Y$ is smooth.
-Let us denote by $\varphi \in \Aut(Y)$ the automorphism of the ramified covering $\pi$ and by $\G$ the pull-back foliation $\pi^* \F$.
-By assumption $\G$ is defined by a closed rational $1$-form $\omega$ with polar set $E$.
-Let $C \subset Y$ be the maximal compact curve invariant by $\G$ and with no irreducible component contained in $E$.
-Lemma \ref{L:zerosandpoles} implies that $C$, if not empty, is a compact curve contained in $Y-E$.
+Moreover, the section $s$ vanishes on all irreducible components of $(\nabla)_{\infty}$ with residue strictly greater than~$-1$. \end{thm} \begin{proof} Let $p : Y \to X$ be the Galois morphism obtained through a minimal resolution of the ramified covering defined by the kernel of the monodromy of $\nabla$ as explained in \S \ref{S:finitegalois}.
+Let us denote by $\varphi \in \Aut(Y)$ the automorphism of $p$ and by $\G$ the pull-back foliation $p^* \F$.
+By assumption $\G$ is defined by a closed rational $1$-form $\omega$ with polar divisor $P$.
+Let $C \subset Y$ be the maximal compact curve invariant by $\G$ and with no irreducible component contained in the support of $P$.
+Lemma \ref{L:zerosandpoles} implies that $C$, if not empty, is a compact curve contained in $Y-|P|$.
 Notice that the pull-back to $Y$ of the irreducible components of $(\nabla)_{\infty}$ with residue strictly greater than $-1$ are contained in $C$.